sjm-practice/catch-of-the-day/README.md

 * in lesson 19 (localStorage), Wes Passes router params from App to the Order component.
 I don't see why, it wasn't used there.
 Perhaps it will be used in a later lesson.
 * one __useful technique__ used to dynamically update any field of the fish object was used in the Inventory component
     * check out the handleChange method
+### Animation
+* I removed the 'Fold' checkbox / button and rotated view.
+Wasn't working correctly, and easier to view without it.

 ## Questions / Suggestions
 * Why not container pattern?
 Could you create another lesson, refactoring some components?